delving/narthex/README.md

 ## Getting started

-Narthex is ann application based on Playframework, which uses SBT as its build tool, so install it: `brew install sbt`
+Narthex is ann application based on Playframework, which uses [sbt](http://www.scala-sbt.org) as its build tool, so install it: `brew install sbt`

-Convince yourself you can run tests and that sbt works: `sbt test`
+Convince yourself you can run tests and that sbt works: `sbt test`.

-With **sbt** installed, and the below configuration completed, one can run Narthex in **development mode** using the **run** command and then opening a browser to [http://localhost:9000/](http://localhost:9000/), which the default location of the Play server.
+Narthex uses 'fuseki' for persistence, here's how to get it up and running:

  - Download and install [Fuseki 2.4.x](https://jena.apache.org/download/index.cgi)
  - Startup fuseki from this project's root-dir: